What Are Safety Training and Education?

 - Hands-on training, stresses “doing” rather than “listening”;

 - Take home materials.

-Overall, good aviation safety training will gear training points towards operational risk management.
+Overall, good aviation safety training aligns training points with your current operational risk management practices.
 Unfortunately, most training courses are not designed with this in mind, so choose carefully.

 5 – Top Safety Training Mistakes

 Training mistakes in aviation are all too common.
-The totally undermine the purpose of safety training, and can even have a negative effect on the SMS program.
+These mistakes totally undermine the purpose of safety training, and can even have a negative effect on SMS performance and safety culture.
 Some top mistakes are:

 - Training is boring;

 - Training doesn't highlight benefits to the employee (what's in it for the employee?);